-According to immigration regulations, as an F-1 or J-1 student you are required to register/check-in with OISS upon arrival into the U.S. When you enter the U.S, you are expected to complete the following steps as soon as possible in order to have your I-20/DS-2019 registered in the SEVIS immigration system.
-Please bring the items below for your document check in at OISS:
+According to immigration regulations, as an F-1 or J-1 student you are required to register/check-in with OISS upon arrival into the U.S.

+When you enter the U.S, you are expected to complete the following steps as soon as possible in order to have your I-20/DS-2019 registered in the SEVIS immigration system.
+We recommend reporting to our office within 1-3 business days (check our website or front page for business hours and days) OR to register for a priority check-in session.
+Priority check in sign-ups will be sent to qualified international students to their student email address.
+Student arriving more than one week before the semester start date should complete a walk-in check-in session and not complete a priority appointment.

+For all sessions, please bring the items below for your document check in at OISS:

 - Passport with visa and stamp

 - Original Form I-20/DS-2019 (no copies will be accepted)

-- Local address & phone number
+- Local address (including room/unit number)

+- Phone number

+- I-94 Record (emailed to i20@hpu.edu or physical copy)